Stocks Decline as Investors Parse Tax Plan, Earnings Reports

 Continue Reading Below

-The broad index was down 0.3% in recent trading, recovering slightly from deeper losses earlier in the session.
-The Dow Jones Industrial Average fell 8 points, or less than 0.1%, to 23427, while the Nasdaq Composite was down 0.5%.
+The Dow Jones Industrial Average was recently up 30 points, or 0.1%, to 23466 after falling more than 80 points earlier in Thursday's session.
+The S&P 500 was down 0.1% and the Nasdaq Composite shed 0.1%.
+Both indexes also had suffered deeper losses in the morning.

-While another round of profit reports contributed to some of stocks' biggest swings Thursday, investors' attention also has turned to a Republicans' tax proposal.
+Another round of profit reports contributed to some of stocks' biggest swings Thursday, but investors' attention also turned to Republicans' tax proposal.
 The plan aims to permanently chop the corporate tax rate, compress the number of individual income tax brackets and eventually repeal the taxes paid by large estates, according to a detailed summary of the plan reviewed by The Wall Street Journal.

 "There's a general disappointment in the individual side of things,"